GiacomoBrunello/pentabox_decomposition/README.md

 ## Files in this Repository:

 - `pentabox_massless.m`:
-    * Contains the Baikov polynomial, target integral, master integrals, and spanning cuts for the integral decomposition discussed in Section 4.
+    * Contains the Baikov polynomial, target integrals, master integrals, and spanning cuts for the integral decomposition discussed in Section 4.
     * Provides the set of variable and bases used for each cut.